ngdzu/atelier2/doc/dashboard/calendar-apointment/CALENDAR_APPOINTMENT_ARCHITECTURE.md

 - `401 Unauthorized`: Missing or invalid token
 - `403 Forbidden`: Insufficient permissions

+**Note:** Print functionality is client-side only (browser print dialog).
+No API endpoint required.
+See Frontend Component Architecture section for print implementation details.

 ### Error Response Format

 All error responses follow this format: